YouTube SEO Best Practices

 Note: The tags in the beginning of the list are considered the most important.

-Another method to improve the visibility of your video is through user engagement.
+Another method to improve the your video seo is through user engagement.
 Highlight relevant links and your social channels at the end of the description, and ask people to share and thumbs-up your video.
 Social signals help Google determine that this video is popular and relevant to a person’s search on YouTube.
 Additionally, the description is another opportunity to add a summarized video transcript.

 Playlists also appear in the YouTube search results and can help direct the viewer to related videos in a playlist, ultimately boosting views for other uploaded videos.
 Additionally, once a video in a playlist is viewed, the next video is automatically played.